-- From receipt to return of any testing materials, no school personnel may review, edit, or share, either verbally or nonverbally, the contents of the assessments or student responses without approval from KDE. - > Students may not be given access to paper test materials or the online test by any school personnel prior to testing.
+- From receipt to return of any testing materials, no school personnel may review, edit, or share, either verbally or nonverbally, the contents of the assessments or student responses without approval from KDE. - Students may not be given access to paper test materials or the online test by any school personnel prior to testing.

 - School Personnel may not duplicate, print, record, write notes (electronically or by any other means) on any portions of the online test or student responses.
 School personnel may NOT audiotape, videotape, photograph or photocopy any test materials. - Student testing tickets and seal codes are considered secure materials.
 If the DAC or BAC prints the testing tickets ahead of time, the testing tickets must be stored in a secure area until the time of testing.
-Storage locations within classrooms must be secured with double locks. - All student testing tickets, seal codes and scratch paper must be securely destroyed after the completion of testing by the DAC or BAC.
+Storage locations within classrooms must be secured with double locks.
+Secure test materials (e.g., student testing tickets) cannot be stored electronically or shared electronically under any circumstances. - All student testing tickets, seal codes and scratch paper must be securely destroyed after the completion of testing by the DAC or BAC.